VontariusF/mlip-curriculum-crowdsourcing/README.md

 - **Error Tracking**: Failed scrapes and classification errors
 - **Performance Metrics**: Processing speed, API usage, database stats

+## 🔒 Security Notice

+**IMPORTANT**: This repository does not contain any real API keys or secrets.
+All sensitive information has been removed from the Git history.

+- The `.env` file is gitignored and never committed
+- The `.env.example` file contains only placeholder values
+- You must create your own `.env` file with your actual API credentials
+- Never commit files containing real API keys or secrets

 ## 🚀 Quick Start

 ### Prerequisites